Add MySQL Database CDC source to an eventstream

 A screenshot of the added Azure MySQL DB CDC source in Edit mode with the Publish button highlighted.

-2. Select Publish to publish the changes and begin streaming Azure MySQL DB CDC data to the eventstream.
+2. Select Publish to publish the changes and begin streaming MySQL DB CDC data to the eventstream.

 A screenshot of the added Azure MySQL DB CDC source in Live mode.